Highlights from the Ratings and Financial Report for Sensus Healthcare Inc. (SRTS)

 Alliance Global Partners gave a rating of “Buy” to SRTS, setting the target price at $4.25 in the report published on August 10th of the previous year.

-During the last 5 trading sessions, SRTS fell by -12.27%, which changed the moving average for the period of 200-days by +59.03% in comparison to the 20-day moving average, which settled at $6.82.
-In addition, Sensus Healthcare Inc. saw 77.72% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, SRTS rose by +18.73%, which changed the moving average for the period of 200-days by +95.79% in comparison to the 20-day moving average, which settled at $7.16.
+In addition, Sensus Healthcare Inc. saw 90.16% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading